skip to content

 Policy Strategies

-A tobacco-free task force is a group of key university administrators that work to create a safe, healthy and accessible campus environment by implementing tobacco-free policies, educational activities and assuring the compliance of a tobacco-free campus.
-A task force may be comprised of a variety of stakeholders including but not limited to students, residential advisors, departments heads, college deans, and environmental health and safety officers to assure representation across the entire campus.
+Tobacco-Free Campus Task Forces: A tobacco-free campus task force is a group of key university stakeholders that work to create a safe, healthy and accessible campus environment by implementing tobacco-free policies, educational activities and assuring the compliance of a tobacco-free campus.
+A task force may be comprised of a variety of stakeholders including but not limited to students, residential advisors, departments heads, college deans and environmental health and safety officers to assure representation across the entire campus.

-Having a comprehensive tobacco- and smoke-free policy protects the health and wellness of everyone who visits your campus.
-Resources and guides are available to assist with the adoption and implementation of a 100% Tobacco-Free Campus Policy.
+Tobacco-Free Campus Toolkit: Having a comprehensive tobacco- and smoke-free policy protects the health and wellness of everyone who visits your campus.
+Resources and guides are available to assist with the adoption and implementation of a 100% Tobacco-Free Campus Policy

-The University of Texas Austin Tobacco Research and Evaluation Team’s Texas College Tobacco Policy Database is a searchable database that includes a description of the tobacco policies for colleges and universities in the state of Texas and provides a rating for each school’s policy.
+Texas College Tobacco Policy Database: The University of Texas at Austin Tobacco Research and Evaluation Team’s Texas College Tobacco Policy Database is a searchable database that includes a description of the tobacco policies for colleges and universities in the state of Texas and provides a rating for each school’s policy.

 Prevention is the cornerstone of public health that operates upstream of the burdens of failing health and increasing health care costs.
-Each day about 1,600 kids in the United States try their first cigarette and an additional 235 become new daily users.
+99% of adults who smoke cigarettes daily first try smoking by age 26.
 Preventing people from starting to use tobacco products is the best means for improving health and decreasing health care costs in the long term.
 Campus-wide engagement in tobacco prevention activities establishes a culture of respect for all, promotes health and will ultimately impact the estimated $8.85 billion annual cost to Texas.

 Prevention Strategies

 Peers Against Tobacco is a system-level, multi-component, coordinated tobacco prevention program for colleges and universities in the state of Texas.
 Peers Against Tobacco is funded by the Texas Department of State Health Services (DSHS) and designed and implemented through The University of Texas at Austin Tobacco Research and Evaluation Team.
-There are currently 22 participating PAT schools across the state, including two- and four-year public and private colleges and universities.
+PAT schools across the state include two- and four-year public and private colleges and universities.
 The program’s overall goal is to reduce the use of tobacco and other alternative tobacco products (e.g., electronic cigarettes, hookah) among college and university students, and ultimately to change the overall tobacco landscape of Texas colleges and universities.
 Each participating school must build or expand on a campus peer group, implement outreach campaigns, choose sustainable tobacco prevention goals, and assess the tobacco environment on and around their campus.

 Eliminate Tobacco Use Day is intended to amplify the national tobacco-free momentum on or around observance days (i.e. the Great American Smokeout).
 An event kit is available to participating institutions to create their own ETU Day event or supplement existing outreach and education.
 Multiple schools have customized the kit contents with support from the ETU team.